Key Features

 Gene-Level

-- Select one or more genes of interest using the dropdown menu.
+- Select one or more genes from the dropdown.

-- Adjust the FDR threshold slider to filter significant phenotypes.
+- Adjust the FDR slider to filter significant phenotypes.

-- View results as interactive bar plots and data tables.
+- Review interactive bar plots and data tables.

-- Download plots and tables using the provided buttons.
+- Download plots and tables using the buttons provided.

 Condition-Level

-- Select one or more conditions of interest using the dropdown menu.
+- Select one or more conditions from the dropdown.

-- Adjust the FDR threshold slider to filter significant phenotypes.
+- Adjust the FDR slider to filter significant phenotypes.

-- View results as interactive bar plots and data tables.
+- Review interactive bar plots and data tables.

-- Download plots and tables using the provided buttons.
+- Download plots and tables using the buttons provided.

-This section focuses on exploring correlations between genes or conditions based on their fitness profiles across preloaded datasets.
+This section focuses on visualising correlations between selected genes or conditions across pre-loaded E. coli and S. cerevisiae datasets.
 Users can adjust False Discovery Rate (FDR) thresholds to identify statistically significant correlations.
 Results are displayed as interactive bar plots and tables, with the option to download both for further analysis.
 An additional table is available, listing all correlations without applying the FDR threshold for a comprehensive overview.

 Gene-Level

-- Select one or more genes using the dropdown menu.
+- Select one or more genes from the dropdown.

-- Adjust the FDR threshold slider to filter significant correlations.
+- Adjust the FDR slider to filter significant correlations.

-- View correlation results as bar plots and data tables.
+- Review interactive bar plots and data tables.

-- Download plots and tables using the provided buttons.
+- Download plots and tables using the buttons provided.

 Condition-Level

-- Select one or more conditions of interest using the dropdown menu.
+- Select one or more conditions from the dropdown.

-- Adjust the FDR threshold slider to filter significant correlations.
+- Adjust the FDR slider to filter significant correlations.

-- View correlation results as bar plots and data tables.
+- Review interactive bar plots and data tables.

-- Download plots and tables using the provided buttons.
+- Download plots and tables using the buttons provided.

-This section focuses on identifying biological processes or pathways associated with a set of genes through enrichment analysis.
-Both Gene Ontology (GO) and KEGG pathway enrichment analysis are supported.
-Users can adjust False Discovery Rate (FDR) thresholds to refine results.
+This section focuses on identifying enriched biological processes and pathways associated with selected genes across pre-loaded E. coli and S. cerevisiae datasets.
+Users can adjust False Discovery Rate (FDR) thresholds to identify statistically significant terms.
 Results are displayed as interactive bar plots and tables, with the option to download both for further analysis.
 An additional table is available, listing all enrichment results without applying the FDR threshold for a comprehensive overview.

 GO Enrichment

-- Select one or more genes using the dropdown menu.
+- Select one or more genes from the dropdown.

-- Adjust the FDR threshold slider to filter significant results.
+- Adjust the FDR slider to filter significant terms.

-- View results as bar plots and data tables.
+- Review interactive bar plots and data tables.

-- Download plots and tables using the provided buttons.
+- Download plots and tables using the buttons provided.

 KEGG Enrichment

-- Repeat the steps outlined for GO Enrichment.
+- Repeat the same steps as for GO Enrichment.

-This section focuses on visualising fitness data across genes and conditions through interactive heatmaps.
+This section focuses on visualising fitness profiles across genes and conditions for pre-loaded E. coli and S. cerevisiae datasets using interactive heatmaps.
 Users can customise clustering options and distance metrics to refine the visualisation.
-Results are displayed as interactive heatmaps, with the option to download both the heatmap images and the associated data tables for further analysis.
+Results are displayed as interactive heatmaps and tables, with the option to download both for further analysis.
+An additional table is available, listing the selected data used to generate the heatmap for a comprehensive overview.

 - Select datasets, genes, and conditions to generate heatmaps.